-The structure of the 2001 Global Report is substantially the same as last year's report where the main body of the report describes UNHCR's operations.
-These are, in the first place, based on the programmes approved by the Executive Committee of the High Commissioner's Programme (ExCom).
-They are included in the Annual Programme Budget (AB), which is one component of the unified budget structure.
-After the Annual Programme Budget was adopted by UNHCR's Executive Committee in

-October 2000, seven Supplementary Programme Budgets (SB) were approved by the High Commissioner: Sierra Leonean Refugees and Returnees (this Special Programme was included in the 2001 Global Appeal); Eritrean Returnees and IDPs; Angolan IDP Programme; the fYROM Situation; the Afghanistan emergency; Global Consultations on International Protection; and the Human Security Commission.
-These SB's form the second component of the unified budget structure and are generally reported on in the relevant Regional Overview(s) and country chapter(s).
-Activities and expenditures under the SB for the Global Consultations on International Protection are reported on in the chapter "UNHCR's Protection Mandate".
+The structure of this Global Report is substantially the same as the Global Report 2001 in that the main body of the report describes UNHCR's operations.
+These are based on the programmes approved by ExCom, that are included in the Annual Programme Budget (AB), which is one component of the unified budget structure.
+After the Annual Programme Budget was adopted by UNHCR's Executive Committee in October 2001, a number of Supplementary Programme Budgets (SB) were approved by the High Commissioner: FYROM situation; Afghan Returnees and Refugees; East Timorese Refugees in West Timor; East Timorese Returnees; Support to the Commission for Human Security; Improving the Security and Safety of Staff; Emergency Assistance to Liberian Refugees; Preliminary Repatriation Plan for Angola; Zambia Initiative Programme; Spontaneous Returnees in Sri Lanka; Crisis in Côte d'Ivoire.
+These SBs form the second component of the unified budget structure and are generally reported on in the relevant regional overview(s) and country chapter(s).

 The section entitled "UNHCR - An Overview" contains six introductory chapters.
-"The Year in Review" presents an overview of major population displacements and the Office's main achievements and impact on the lives of refugees during 2001.
-The chapter "Funding UNHCR's Programmes" reviews the funding situation during the year, funding from the private sector, the contribution of refugee-hosting countries as well as the Donor Profiles.
-The profiles give a detailed breakdown of the contributions (USD 100,000 and above) from 36 governmental donors, the European Commission, and 29 inter-governmental, non-governmental and private donors, by programme, region, sub-region, country, sector, activity and item (as applicable).
-These profiles also give an indication of the extent to which donors have responded to UNHCR's calls to limit earmarking.
+"The Year in Review" presents an overview of major population displacements and the Office's main achievements, which had an impact on the lives of refugees during 2002.
+The chapter "Funding UNHCR's Programmes" reviews the funding situation during the year, income from the private sector, the contribution of refugeehosting countries, as well as donor profiles.
+These profiles give a detailed breakdown of the contributions (USD 100,000 and above) from 30 governmental donors, the European Commission, and 28 inter-governmental, non-governmental and private donors, by programme, region, sub-region, country, sector, activity and item (as applicable).
+This year, the profiles also give an indication of the extent to which donors have responded to UNHCR's calls to limit earmarking.
 As the AB contains separate budgets for activities under Global Programmes and Headquarters, these are treated in separate chapters.
-The link with information on expenditures, which is a prime purpose of the Global Report, is thus maintained.
-These chapters also contain information on policy priorities and global themes.
+The link with information on expenditure, which is the prime purpose of the Global Report, is thus maintained.
+This section also contains information on policy priorities and global themes.